GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

     - bandwidth issues
       - JSON takes more space than CBOR (or the like)
-      - the protocol is sending *both* human and machine oriented already rendered logging messages: it seems that the code that turns the types into human/machine should be on the *tracing consumer* side of this protocol.
+      - the protocol is sending *both* human and machine oriented *rendered* logging messages: it would seem that the *tracing consumer* side of this protocol should be where the types are rendered into human/machine strings.

 - Maintenance and automation
   - when adding new tracers to application code---or when adding